jakemmarsh/acadeME/README.md

 - Download this repo with `git clone https://github.com/jakemmarsh/acadeME.git`
 - Install node.js and NPM globally if you have not before.
 [Instructions here](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm)
 - Run `npm install` from root project directory
-- Run `sudo npm install -g gulp` if you have never installed Gulp
-- Run `sudo npm install -g supervisor` if you have never installed Supervisor
 - Run `gulp prod` from root project directory to generate the `/build` directory (the compiled application)
+- Ensure you have created a `.env` file of the format discussed below (must have a PostgreSQL database, a Redis store, and AWS credentials)
 - Run `npm start` from the root project directory to begin serving the application to `localhost:3000`
 - Navigate to `localhost:3000` to view/use the application